Orange-OpenSource/Orange-Boosted-Bootstrap/site/docs/4.3/getting-started/webpack.md

 ...
 {% endhighlight %}

-Boosted is dependent on [jQuery](https://jquery.com/) and [Popper](https://popper.js.org/), these are defined as `peerDependencies`, this means that you will have to make sure to add both of them to your `package.json` using `npm install --save jquery popper.js`.
+Boosted depends on [jQuery](https://jquery.com/) and [Popper](https://popper.js.org/),
+which are specified in the `peerDependencies` property; this means that you will have to make sure to add both of them to your `package.json` using `npm install --save jquery popper.js`.

 ## Importing Styles